 Despite its compact size, nothing seems crammed at the ZenBook S13.
 The illuminated keypad extends over almost the whole width of the laptop, and despite the ultra-slim design, the key stroke is 1.4 mm, slightly longer than the predecessor model.
 The touchpad is spacious and integrates a fingerprint reader, allowing fast and convenient authentication via Windows Hello.

 Without compromising on connections, the ZenBook S13 offers the convenience of a standard USB 3.1 Gen 2 Type-A port, available on one side.
+For those looking for a laptop with maximum performance and maximum storage capacity of the answer can be an ultrabook laptop with SSD .
 A lot of super-thin laptops only offer USB Type C-C (USB-C) ports, making this connection now a rarity, even if it is extremely useful in connecting USB peripherals that have not yet done much leap the more modern USB-C. In addition to the standard USB port, the ZenBook S13 has two USB 3.1 Gen 2 Type-C ports to achieve bandwidth up to 10Gbps5.

 Any of these two ports can be used to connect an external display or charge the battery.
 The 50 Watts battery is large enough to provide up to 15 hours of battery life, and if required, fast charging will quickly return to operation.
 In addition to USB ports, the laptop also features a 3.5 mm combo audio connector that lets you use any type of headset with microphone, and a MicroSD card reader makes it easy to transfer photos and videos from a variety of devices.